 - Has a sore throat that lasts a long time.

-- Coughs continuously and it does get better.
+- Coughs continuously, and it does not seem to get better.

 - Has trouble while breathing and makes wheezing sounds while breathing.

 - Loses their appetite or has a problem while swallowing.

 The doctor will diagnose the underlying cause of hoarseness by inspecting the baby’s throat.
 Blood and sputum tests may be needed for diagnosing infections.
 Once the diagnosis is confirmed, the doctor will prescribe the necessary course of treatment.

 The treatment of hoarse voice depends on its cause, duration of hoarseness, the baby’s age and health history at large, which the doctor is likely to ask you during a consultation.
 Depending on the symptoms and health in general, you might be sent to an ENT specialist (otolaryngologist).